replicatedhq/troubleshoot/CONTRIBUTING.md

 1. Go (v1.20 or later)
 2. A Kubernetes cluster (we recommend <https://k3d.io/>.
 This requires Docker v20.10.5 or later)
-3. Fork and clone the repo to $GOPATH/src/github.com/replicatedhq/
+3. Fork and clone repo
-4. Run `make support-bundle preflight` to generate binaries
+4. Run `make clean build` to generate binaries
-5. Run `make run-troubleshoot` to generate a support bundle with the `sample-troubleshoot.yaml` in the root of the repo
+5. Run `make run-support-bundle` to generate a support bundle with the `sample-troubleshoot.yaml` in the root of the repo

 > Note: recent versions of Go support easy cross-compilation.
 For example, to cross-compile a Linux binary from MacOS:
-> `GOOS=linux GOARCH=amd64 make support-bundle preflight`
+> `GOOS=linux GOARCH=amd64 make clean build`

 6. Install [golangci-lint] linter and run `make lint` to execute additional code linters.